 Does USPS Deliver UPS Packages?

 Most post offices in the cities also receive daily shipments from UPS and FedEx, and they maintain contact with the drivers.
 Also, the Letter Carriers send to locations where FedEx and UPS pickups are available, such as UPS Stores and office superstores.
-Thus, there are numerous chances to get packages to correct carriers.
+Thus, there are numerous chances to get packages to the correct carriers.

 May You Drop USPS Off At UPS?